Electrospinning-Data.org: A FAIR, Structured Knowledge Resource for Nanofiber Fabrication: Funding

 \section{Funding}

 This study was funded by the Estonian Research Council (grant PSG897).
-The funder had no role in study design, data collection, analysis, interpretation of results, or writing of the manuscript.
+The funder had no role in the study design, data collection, data analysis, interpretation of results, or the writing of the manuscript.